HotelsBlogDestinations

 Pure luxury, resort atmosphere

-The palm grove district north of the city is where the biggest resort properties sit — Amanjena, Royal Palm, La Mamounia's satellite villas.
+The palm grove district north of the city is where the biggest resort properties sit — Amanjena, Royal Palm, and the satellite villas of La Mamounia, the grande dame reviewed by Robb Report as [one of the world's greatest luxury hotels](https://robbreport.com/travel/hotels/marrakech-la-mamounia-worlds-greatest-hotels-1235474826/).
 Isolated, quiet, and oriented around pools, golf, and spa treatments that last most of the day.
 A transfer into the Medina is 20 minutes and worth every trip.

 Luxury resort staysSpa & wellnessFamiliesGolf